freerss2/freerss2/README.md

 Motivation
 ==========

 During last years every one realized the importance of correct information sources.
 When we say "correct", we are not talking about the quality of one media or blog, but about a variety of opinions.
-Only by studying the maximum range of interpretations of the same event, one can make a balanced assessment of reality.
-FreeRSS, like other news aggregators, provides you such technical capability in modern-style and friendly way.
+Only by studying the maximum interpretations range for the same event, one can make a balanced assessment of reality.
+FreeRSS, like other news aggregators, provides you such technical capability in friendly and modern-style way.
 It is up to you to decide whether to remain among the people subject to conspiracy theories and brainwashing, or to take your first step towards informational freedom.

 About
 =====